Skip to content

 packages:

-With this ubiops.yaml CUDA 11.0 will be installed properly and it can be used in our deployment.
-As a quick check, the nvidia-smi command could be run to check if the CUDA version is correct.
+With this ubiops.yaml CUDA 12.0 will be installed, and can be used in our deployment.
+As a quick check, the nvidia-smi command can be run to check if the CUDA version is correct.

 +-----------------------------------------------------------------------------+